exekube/exekube/README.md

 You only need [Docker CE](/) and [Docker Compose](/) on your local machine to begin using Exekube.
 The framework is a thin layer on top of several open-source DevOps tools:

 - Docker Compose (for our local development environment)
-- Terraform, Terragrunt, and HCL (HashiCorp Language)
+- Terraform, Terragrunt, and HCL (HashiCorp Configuration Language)
 - Kubernetes
 - Helm